 DoughLab is packed with fun, tasty, and educational experiments with yeast, dough and bread.
 It comes with everything you need to perform over 5 experiments in your kitchen or classroom and learn about gluten, yeast, and how to create perfect loaves of bread.
 You can even inflate latex gloves using the power of yeast!

 Baking: 30 minutes

 Create delicious loaves of bread while learning the awesome science of yeast.

 Inflate plastic gloves using the power of yeast!

 Perform over 5 experiments to find your perfect bread recipe and learn about yeast and gluten

 Single Kit includes enough materials for 3 loaves, plus additional experiments: 1lb High-gluten flour, 7g dry yeast, 3 baking tins, 4 graduated mixing containers, inflatable gloves, wooden mixing sticks, measuring spoon, sugar and salt packets, and a 20-page educational pamphlet

-Classroom Pack includes enough materials for 10 loaves, plus additional experiments: 4lb High-gluten flour, 28g dry yeast, 10 baking tins, 12 graduated mixing containers, inflatable gloves, wooden mixing sticks, measuring spoons, sugar and salt packets, and ten 20-page educational pamphlets
+Classroom Pack is a pack of 4 DoughLab kits.
+It contains enough materials for 12 loaves, plus additional experiments: 4lb High-gluten flour, 28g dry yeast, 12 baking tins, 16 graduated mixing containers, inflatable gloves, wooden mixing sticks, measuring spoons, sugar and salt packets, and four 20-page educational pamphlets

 What age is this for?